Breast Cancer Treatment

 The breast is made up of ducts and lobules surrounded by fatty tissue.
 Cancer confined within a duct is called ductal carcinoma in situ (DCIS).
 Lobular carcinoma in situ (LCIS) is cells confined to a lobule.
 Tumors that break through the wall of the duct or lobule are called infiltrating ductal or infiltrating lobular carcinomas.
 Inflammatory breast cancer may involve the entire breast with specific skin changes and swelling.
 Breast cancer treatment often depends on various factors.

 If you’re ready to take the next steps in your breast cancer treatment, consider the radiation oncologists at SERO.
-We have 30+ board-certified physicians in Charlotte, NC and surrounding locations.
+We have 30+ board-certified doctors treating cancer in Charlotte, NC and surrounding locations.
 We are proud and honored to treat patients across the Southeast United States.

 Breast Conserving Surgery